eandis/SDOJ-Recomp/README.md

 # Settings

-There are some hardcoded arguments in the launch.bat/launch.sh.
+There are some hardcoded arguments in the launch.cmd.
 You can edit them as you wish, but don't remove  --xex_apply_patches=true.

 You can open the settings by pressing F4 in game.
 To turn on keyboard inputs, go to the Input tab and turn on mnk_mode.
 The recommended input backend is xinput, the input lag should be around ~1 frame during gameplay with it.
 To achieve more consistent results, running the game through Special K is recommended.
 If you turn off VSync (it is disabled by default), you might have to cap the FPS manually to 60 via Special K or any other way.